 Style sheets let you perform all kinds of customizations that are difficult or impossible to perform using QPalette alone.
 If you want yellow backgrounds for mandatory fields, red text for potentially destructive push buttons, or fancy check boxes, style sheets are the answer.

 Style sheets are applied on top of the current widget style, meaning that your applications will look as native as possible, but any style sheet constraints will be taken into consideration.
 Unlike palette fiddling, style sheets offer guarantees: If you set the background color of a QPushButton to be red, you can be assured that the button will have a red background in all styles, on all platforms.
 In addition, Qt Designer provides style sheet integration, making it easy to view the effects of a style sheet in different widget styles.

 In addition, style sheets can be used to provide a distinctive look and feel for your application, without having to subclass QStyle.
 For example, you can specify arbitrary images for radio buttons and check boxes to make them stand out.
 Using this technique, you can also achieve minor customizations that would normally require subclassing several style classes, such as specifying a style hint.
-The Style Sheet example depicted below defines two distinctive style sheets that you can try out and modify at will.

 When a style sheet is active, the QStyle returned by QWidget::style() is a wrapper "style sheet" style, not the platform-specific style.
 The wrapper style ensures that any active style sheet is respected and otherwise forwards the drawing operations to the underlying, platform-specific style (e.g., QWindowsVistaStyle on Windows).

 Since Qt 4.5, Qt style sheets fully supports macOS.